 If you watch closely, after Fry is leaning on the chair just after the countdown to ten reaches zero and he loses his balance, they cut to a close-up of the chair's legs falling over.
 You can see Nibbler's shadow cast on the wall in front of him.
 This was however retroactively added to the first season DVD.
-In the original pilot premier Nibbler's shadow was not present.
+In the original airing of the pilot on TV Nibbler's shadow was not present.

 In the Slurm ad, there's a condition for the competition which fills the screen and is written in Alienese.
 It says "the following species are ineligible: Space wasps, Space beavers, any other species with the word space in front, space chickens and the elusive yak-face."